On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-and the thesis follows. \end{proof} \begin{remark} After the realization of $\bR^4$ in terms of local correlation operators $\rF^\varepsilon(x)$, the particle current density is addressed as a property of spacetime alone, no longer of the physical solutions (or wave functions).
+and the thesis follows. \end{proof} \begin{remark} After spacetime $\bR^{1,3}$ has been realized in terms of the local correlation operators $\rF^\varepsilon(x)$, the particle current density is addressed as a property of spacetime alone, no longer of the physical solutions.

 \end{remark}